cjsteel/presentation-reveal-md-ansible-dev-stack/slides.md

 ### LXC & LXD (Linux System Containers)

-* Acts like a "normal" OS environment: hostname, IP address, file systems, init.d, SSH access.
+* Acts like a *normal OS environment*: hostname, IP address, file systems, init.d, SSH access.
-* Nearly as fast as bare metal, parallelism possible.
+* Nearly *as fast as bare metal*, parallelism possible.
-* Efficiently run one or more multi-process applications.
+* Efficiently run *one or more multi-process applications*.
-* Linux-native, highly stable, reliable and efficient.
+* Linux-native, can leverage *CoW* using ZFS backing.
+* Windows (10 with Linux subsystem  enabled) and OSX clients*

+Note: Ubuntu on Windows way uses the Linux version of the LXD client..

 ----